GayasuddinMohd/Exploratory-Data-Analysis-on-Netflix/README.md

 * Most of the shows on the Netflix has 1 season duration.
 * Before year 2000 the production of Movies and TV Shows are same, but after year 2000 there is a huge growth in the production fo the Movies as compared to the TV * Shows of the Netflix, but after 2020 the production of both of them is almost same.
 * United Kingdom, Japan and South Korea produces more TV Shows in their countries as comapred to Movies on Netfix.

-# ❀  Conclusion  ❀
-Through this EDA, we aim to gain insights into the content diversity, trends, and audience preferences on Netflix.
-The analysis will shed light on the evolution of the platform's offerings and the global impact of streaming entertainment.

-As we delve into this dataset, we recognize the role of streaming platforms like Netflix in shaping modern entertainment consumption and connecting audiences worldwide with a wide array of stories and experiences.